Elena' s AI Blog

 What I’ve Learned

 This year has been extraordinary for AI development.
-We’ve seen:
+I have synthesised the core structural shifts below:

 Through it all, I’ve learned that the key to working with AI is understanding its capabilities and limitations, using it as a tool to augment rather than replace human intelligence, and always maintaining critical thinking skills.